 How a Regional Conference of International Scope Beat COVID-19 and Will Beat It Again

-SCRC 2022 will occur remotely through the University of Tuscaloosa-Alabama’s infrastructure and financial support.
+UPDATE: SCRC 2022 was conducted remotely and successfully through the University of Tuscaloosa-Alabama’s infrastructure and financial support.

 To begin our annual business meeting in July 2020, midst plague, an elephant sauntered into the Zoom room.